Setting goals and plans are essential for getting from Point A to Point B.

 The SMART Method

 You want to make sure to plan well, but not to overdo it.
-Use the SMART Method (Specific, Measurable, Attainable, Realistic, Time-Oriented) and realize that overpreparing is just as bad as under-preparing.
+Use the SMART Method (Specific, Measurable, Attainable, Realistic, and equally Time-Oriented) and realize that overpreparing is just as bad as under-preparing.
 It is called, “eliminating waste,” and it means limiting your plan to realistic goals.that you know are possible.

 Some may think playing the lottery every day will give them good odds at winning sometime in that 5-year period, but at the same time, that is not really following the SMART method!
 Sure, you could win millions, but what gives you a better chance: a degree and a career, or luck?